Producing slow light in warm alkali vapor using electromagnetically induced transparency: Experimental setup

-In our setup we use a commercial external cavity tunable diode laser (ECDL) to provide light at $\sim$795 nm.
-A few percent of the output is split off for use in a saturated absorption spectroscopy (SAS) set-up to enable the precise tuning of the laser to the $F_{g} = 2 \rightarrow F_{e} = 1$ D1 transition~\cite{bali2012} (see also Sec.
-S3 in Supplementary Notes).
+We use a commercial external cavity tunable diode laser (ECDL) to provide linearly polarized continuous-wave light at $\sim$795 nm.
+A few percent of the output is split off for use in a saturated absorption spectroscopy (SAS) set-up to enable the precise tuning of the laser to the $F_{g} = 2 \rightarrow F_{e} = 1$ D1 transition, as described below.

-The main ECDL output is first passed through a Faraday rotation-based optical isolator (OI), then passed through an anamorphic prism pair to circularize the elliptical cross-section of the beam, before coupling into a single-mode polarization-maintaining fiber (we measured a residual polarization drift of $< 2$\%).
-The Faraday rotator optically isolates the laser from back reflections arising, for example, from the optics that couple the light into the fiber.
-The single-mode fiber has an insertion loss of $\leq 50$\% but produces a clean Gaussian spatial profile.
+The main ECDL output is first passed through a Faraday rotation-based optical isolator (OI) which optically isolates the laser from back reflections (e.g., arising from the optics that couple the light into the fiber).
+The light then passes through an anamorphic prism pair to circularize the elliptical cross-section of the beam, before coupling into a single-mode polarization-maintaining fiber which preserves the direction of the linear polarization of the input beam (we measured a residual drift of $< 2$\% in the polarization direction at the fiber output).
+The single-mode fiber is typically aligned and operated in most labs at a transmission efficiency of only $30 - 50$\%, but produces a clean Gaussian spatial profile.
+Gaussian spatial profiles are highly desirable for pump-probe experiments where the pump and probe beams must be well-collimated, and must have good spatial overlap that is amenable to quantitative modeling.